 The maturity date of the November 2018 Eagle Note is November 30, 2019.
-The November 2018 Eagle Note shall bear interest at a rate of 8% per annum, which interest shall be paid by the Company to Eagle Equities in shares of common stock upon receipt of a notice of conversion by the Company from Eagle Equities at any time after the sixmonth anniversary of the November 2018 Eagle Note.
+The November 2018 Eagle Note shall bear interest at a rate of 8% per annum, which interest shall be paid by the Company to Eagle Equities in shares of common stock upon receipt of a notice of conversion by the Company from Eagle Equities at any time after the six-month anniversary of the November 2018 Eagle Note.

 Additionally, Eagle Equities has the option to convert all or any amount of the principal amount of the November 2018 Eagle Note, at any time, for shares of the Company's common stock at a price equal to 61% of the lowest closing bid price (the "Closing Bid Price") of the Company's common stock as reported on the OTC Markets Group, Inc. quotation system for the ten prior trading days, including the day upon which the Company receives a notice of conversion from Eagle Equities (the "Conversion Price").
 However, in the event that the Company's common stock is restricted by the Depository Trust Company for any reason, the Conversion Price shall be lowered to 51% of the lowest Closing Bid Price for the duration of such restriction.
 If the Company fails to maintain a reserve of shares of its common stock at least two and a half times the number of shares issuable upon conversion of the November 2018 Eagle Note for at least 60 days after the issuance of the November 2018 Eagle Note, the conversion discount shall be increased by 10%.
-Notwithstanding the foregoing, Eagle Equities, exceeds 4.99% of the outstanding shares of the Company's common stock.
-The November 2018 Eagle Note was \$105,000 as of June 30, 2019.
+Notwithstanding the foregoing, Eagle Equities shall be restricted from effecting a conversion if such conversion, along with other shares of the Company's common stock beneficially owned by Eagle Equities and its affiliates, exceeds 4.99% of the outstanding shares of the Company's common stock.
+The November 2018 Eagle Note is treated as stock settled debt under ASC 480 and accordingly, the Company recorded a \$67,131 put premium.
+The Company has recorded \$4,879 of accrued interest and the total principal outstanding under the November 2018 Eagle Note was \$105,000 as of June 30, 2019.
 The November 2018 Eagle Note may be prepaid with certain penalties by the Company until May 29, 2019.
 No prepayment has been made as of June 30, 2019.